 Workstation Suspension allows users to suspend a Workstation, which will power down a compute instance and save all software, configuration settings, and files to the Workstation disk.
 This functionality is just like powering off your computer.

-- Workstations start-up in < 2 minutes (applies to only restarts)
+- Workstations start-up in < 2 minutes (applies to restarts from suspension)

 - All software, configuration settings, and files will be saved to the Workstation so that users can pick up where they left off

 Note: We currently have a soft limit workstation duration to a maximum of 30 days.
 This limit is the aggregate time in active and suspended states.
 When a workstation reaches a duration of more than 30 days, we will not stop a workstation; however, we cannot guarantee that it will work after that time.